A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Applicability and Limitations

 \subsubsection{Overall Model Performance}

 The KS test results indicate significant discrepancies between the training and generated datasets, with a KS statistic of \(0.6264\) and a \(p\)-value of \(0.0000\).
 The maximum difference location (\(D\)) of \(14.7174\) highlights the model’s difficulty in capturing extreme claims, which dominate risk assessments in reinsurance.
-Figure~\ref{fig:comparison_overall} illustrates these discrepancies, showing an underrepresentation of high-severity claims in the generated data.
-Addressing these gaps is essential for improving the reliability of tail-event modeling.
+As shown in Figure~\ref{fig:comparison_overall}, the empirical CDFs reveal systematic underestimation of large claims, underscoring the model’s current limitations in the upper tail.
+This finding is consistent with prior evidence that generative neural networks often excel at fitting central distributions but struggle in replicating heavy-tail behavior without explicit regularization~\cite{Kuo2022,Goodfellow2016}.